aras-p/aras-p.hugo/content/blog/2025/06-voronoi-hash.md

 ### I know!
 Let's switch to PCG3D hash!

-If you are aware of "[Hash Functions for GPU Rendering](https://jcgt.org/published/0009/03/02/)" (Jarzynski, Olano, 2020) paper, you can say "hey, maybe instead of using hash function from 1997, let's use a dedicated 3D->3D hash function from several decades later".
+If you are aware of "[Hash Functions for GPU Rendering](https://jcgt.org/published/0009/03/02/)" (Jarzynski, Olano, 2020) paper, you can say *"hey, maybe instead of using hash function from 1997, let's use a dedicated 3D->3D hash function from several decades later"*.
 And you would be absolutely right:

 ```c++